Aklp42/maadaa-FaEco-Dataset/README.md

-# Fashion & e-Commerce Open Dataset
+# maadaa.ai-Fashion & e-Commerce Open Dataset

 We're excited to unveil our comprehensive "Fashion & e-Commerce Open Dataset" designed to spur innovation in AI technologies across the fashion and e-commerce sectors.